 An Unexpected Light also, as of January 2020, has a companion writing group.
 Shiny! a speculative writing group is a blended online/in-person group that meets once a month in Calgary.
 Participants outside of Calgary, or those who are unable to attend the in-person meetings, receive a monthly email with opportunities for community and connection despite distance.
 Participants do not need to have taken An Unexpected Light, but Shiny! does extend the work we do in this course.
 Email Tiffany to be added to the email list.

 An Unexpected Light is a gem of a writing course.
 Not only has it exposed me to new ways of thinking about the world and science fiction – a genre that I love – but it’s unique intersectionality and focus on important marginalized queer and racialized voices is a beacon through political times that threaten to overwhelm us.
 I highly recommend the course to anyone looking for ways to find and build hope and the futures we wish to see into their lives or artistic practice.
 To top it all off, Tiffany is a fabulous instructor with a teaching style which encourages, nourishes and opens dialogues for building deeper understanding into these areas, all the while building community for the course’s participants.
 I unequivocally recommend the course for anyone interested in writing and narrative practices.

 How much time do I need to dedicate to this course?

-You should be able to complete this course in 2-3 hours per week if you do everything.
-But I know that many of us are operating under scarcity and are time-crunched, so the course has been designed to allow you to do what you have time for, and still be able to come back to the new content each week.
+You should be able to complete this course in 2-3 hours per module if you do everything.
+But I know that many of us are operating under scarcity and are time-crunched, so the course has been designed to allow you to do what you have time for, and still be able to come back whenever you want.